 The computer industry, along with a lot of other industries, has its own share of unethical businesses who will always try to take advantage of the uneducated buyers in their greed for easy money.
 Fortunately, businesses like these are the minority, but we know they exist.
 We hear the stories, and we end up cleaning up the messes they have created.

 Unlike other industries such as electricians, plumbers, lawyers, and realtors, the computer industry has no regulation to keep customers from receiving poor work or getting ripped off.
 Anyone with the slightest bit of computer knowledge can market themselves as being a computer repair shop.
 A friend’s brother who can work on your computer on the weekend should not be your “IT Guy.”
 You need to hire a company with the expertise and backing of IT certifications.

 I want to provide some tips when choosing an IT service provider.

 - Demand that they have multiple technicians on staff.
 If you hire a “one-man-band” operation, you might find yourself without any help when they go on vacation, get sick, or when they are simply too busy servicing other computers.
 Having multiple technicians on staff is not a guarantee on fast reliable service but you are far more likely to have someone to talk to when you have a problem.
-Another benefit is that multiple technicians mean multiple skill sets and a higher likelihood that your problem will get resolved quicker.
+Another benefit is that multiple technicians mean multiple skill sets and a higher likelihood that your problem will get resolved quickly.

-- Demand a long standing reputation.
+- Demand a long-standing reputation.
 You should only deal with companies that have a proven track record of high customer satisfaction.
 Be wary of computer IT service companies that have been in business only a few years.
 HRCT has been in business since 1986.